mzhKU/Clinical-Trial-Simulator/README.md

 > runtrial()
 ```

-4) You should find the data generated in './ReplicateData/'
+4) You should find the data generated in `./ReplicateData/`

 6) Then enter:
 ```r
 > getDistributions()
 ```

-to get an overview on the distributions of responses depending on doses
+to get an overview on the distributions of responses depending on doses.

 7) Enter:
 ```r
 > getBoxplots()
 ```
-   to get a boxplot overview of the simulated data
+   to get a boxplot overview of the simulated data.

 8) Enter:
 ```r